Vim Applications Marketplace Ratings & Reviews Policy - Vim

 Introduction: Ratings & Reviews on the Vim Applications Marketplace

-As part of the Vim Applications Marketplace experience, ratings and reviews are displayed at the top of each application’s store listing page and tabs.
+As part of the Vim Applications Marketplace experience, ratings and reviews of public applications are displayed at the top of each application’s store listing page and tabs.
 These ratings and reviews are visible to all users and play a key role in how applications are discovered, evaluated, and trusted.
 This reflects our commitment to transparency and to helping users make informed decisions based on real-world usage and feedback.
 For developers, ratings and reviews are also a valuable source of insight into how your application is perceived and where it can improve.
+Developers also have the chance to respond and address approved reviews of their apps.

 Ratings and reviews are great ways to help users share personal and real-world feedback, assisting other Vim users in discovering high-quality applications, and providing Developers with valuable insights to improve their products.
 The Vim Applications Marketplace ratings and reviews are meant to be helpful and trustworthy.
 Vim doesn’t pay anyone to rate or review applications on the Vim Applications Marketplace, and we expect reviewers to be honest and unbiased.